Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Firefighting Foam Linked to Cancer

 AFFF (firefighting foam) is a particular foam substance used for decades to put out petroleum-based fires.
-AFFF contains poly-fluoroalkyl materials which are known as “PFAS.”
+AFFF contains polyfluoroalkyl materials, which are known as “PFAS.”

-Unfortunately, PFAS do not biodegrade and these chemicals will bind to proteins and accumulate in the bodies of humans in animals who are exposed to them.
+Unfortunately, PFAS do not biodegrade, and these chemicals will bind to proteins and accumulate in the bodies of humans and animals who are exposed to them.
 They can remain in the body for long periods.
 Sadly, the same durability that makes PFAS so valuable is what makes them “forever chemicals” that put exposed victims at risk.
 The built-to-last chemicals do not naturally break down.
 So they just stay in the victim’s body, increasing the risk of cancer, changes in liver enzymes, and other maladies.

 PFAS have long been known to be a potential environmental contaminant.
 AFFF can get into drinking water and cause PFAS contamination.